Winner Gaelic Football:

 Spend a day witnessing the great traditional sports of Ireland - hurling, camogie, and Gaelic football!

-The Annual Indy GAA Invitational tournament is a competition between the best Gaelic sports clubs in the Midwest.
+The Annual Indy GAA Invitational tournament is a competition between Gaelic Athletic Clubs across North America.
 Over 40 matches will be played at Indy's World Sports Park.
 The Indianapolis GAA has hosted this event since 2007.

 Support your local Indy GAA teams as they battle for supremacy in all three sports!